Nāmāparādha – Sādhu-nindā

 nāmera prabhāve pābe sarva-guṇa-grāma

-“When kṛṣṇa-nāma first enters his mouth, by the power of the Holy Name, he attains all good qualities.
+“When kṛṣṇa-nāma first enters his mouth, by the influence of the Holy Name he obtains all good qualities.

-“A person who finds faults with a Vaiṣṇava’s birth, as well as his previous and momentary faults, is guility of criticising.
+“A person who finds faults with a Vaiṣṇava’s birth, or with his previous or momentary faults, is guilty of criticising.

-“Considering those fault that have almost disappeared is also offensive.
+“Considering those faults that have almost disappeared is also offensive.
 All this is ignorance and such a person will be punished by the rod of Yama.
 (11)

 se vaiṣṇava-nindā kṛṣṇa nāhi sahe āra